Is Meta a Buy Now – forecast for META shares in 2026

 For investors, Meta remains one of the most promising companies in the technology sector.
 Its strong operational base, growing user base and significant investments in AI make the stock an attractive option for those seeking exposure to innovation and long-term growth.

-Meta Platforms, Inc. Q2 2025 earnings results
+Meta Platforms, Inc. Q2 2025 financial results

 • Revenue: 47.52 billion USD (+22%)